AlluNatu/AlluNatu/README.md

 - 👋 Hi, I’m @AlluNatu
 - 👀 I’m mostly interested in front-end, back-end and algorithms.
-- 🌱 I’m currently learning in LUT University, Lappeenranta Finland
+- 🌱 I’m currently studying at LUT University, Lappeenranta Finland
 - 💞️ I’m looking to collaborate on anything considering front-end and back-end to better my skills and knowledge
 - ⚡ Fun fact: I like to play riichi mahjong